 The Operator software development kit (SDK) provides the tools to build, test and package Operators.
 The SDK strips away a lot of the boilerplate code that is normally required to integrate with the Kubernetes API.
 It also provides a useable scaffolding so developers can focus on adding business logic (for example, how to scale, upgrade, or backup the application it manages).
 Leading practices and code patterns shared across Operators are included in the SDK to help prevent duplicating efforts.
 The SDK also encourages short, iterative development and test cycles with tooling that allow for basic validation of the Operator, and automated packaging for deployment using the Operator Lifecycle Manager.

-Build, test, iterate
+Operator SDK: Build, test, iterate

 The Operator Lifecycle Manager (OLM) is the backplane that facilitates management of operators on a Kubernetes cluster.
 Operators that provide popular applications as a service are going to be long-lived workloads with, potentially, lots of permissions on the cluster.